m3nu/talks/keto.md

   .red[i] *Alzheimer's Disease Is Type 3 Diabetes–Evidence Reviewed*, De la Monte and Wands

   .red[j] *Effects of a low-carbohydrate diet on weight loss and cardiovascular risk factor in overweight adolescents*, Sondike et al.

-  ]
+  .red[k] *The role of insulin and IGF-1 signaling in longevity*, Katic and Kahn ]
 ]
 ---